 - Marketing and promotional videos

 For a marketing or promotional video, a voice-over is usually preferable because it is more personal.
-Just as you choose a persuasive voice to your original video, you can choose voices that will resonate well with the foreign-language target audience.
+Just as you would choose a persuasive voice for your original video, you can choose voices that will resonate well with the foreign-language target audience.
 This works best if your video has an invisible narrator.
-If your video contains individuals speaking, subtitles preserve the full effect of their vocal inflections and emotions.
+If your video contains individuals speaking on-screen, it’s very expensive to lip-sync or dub the voice-over.
+Subtitles will convey the meaning and audiences will still hear a speaker’s vocal inflections and emotions.

 - Training or explanatory videos